aamodatre/QOSF-2021-Cohort-4/README.md

 2. Multiple 'solution' numbers are repeated in the user-input array.
     - For example, input array [1 3 1 2] contains two instances of '1' and one instance of the '2', both of which satisfy aforemention criteria, and are solutions.
 However, all three of these may not be correctly idenfified.

+3. The use of the Qiskit ```initialize()``` function for specific state initialization is a non-trivial step.
+In doing so, the engineering difficulties of generating the states through comibinations of gates and of maintaining the fidelity of the qubits in noisy and dissipative environments are glossed over.
+Initializing in an equal superposition of a few states amongst 2^n possibilites is an idealized scenario.

 _**Alternative**_

 The first flaw listed above, is effectively addressed with ```alternative.py```.
 This script presents an alternative approach to the satisfiability problem described above.